-Muay Thai is a martial art originating under the name of Muay Boran in the kingdom of Siam, modern day Thailand.
+Muay Thai is a martial art originating under the name of Muay Boran in the kingdom of Siam, modern-day Thailand.

 Let's take a look at some of the most famous traditions related to Muay Thai.

 Mongkol is given to a Muay Thai adept by his Khru but only when his teacher decides that he is worthy of it.

-It is a way of greeting his a khru by each fighter participating in a Muay Thai competition.
+It is a way of greeting his a Khru by each fighter participating in a Muay Thai competition.

-Wai Khru literally means: "war-dance saluting the teacher"
+Wai Khru literally means: "war dance saluting the teacher"

-Thai tattoo symbols called Sak Yant [Yantra] are a protective emblems rooted in traditions of Buddhism and, to a certain level, also on Hinduism.
+Thai tattoo symbols called Sak Yant [Yantra] are protective emblems rooted in traditions of Buddhism and, to a certain level, also on Hinduism.

-Muay Boran was developed for self-defense and, as opposed to sport Muay Thai, had grappling and ground fighting techniques.
+Muay Boran was developed for self-defense and, as opposed to the sport Muay Thai, had grappling and ground fighting techniques.
 Muay Boran consisted of traditional fighting styles such as:

 The legend has it that Muay Boran practitioners kicked banana trees in order to condition their shinbones for fighting.